ffrank/puppet-mgmtgraph/README.md

 The set of supported catalog elements is still quite small:

+* augeas
+* ec2\_instance
+* exec
- * file resources
+* file
+* group
- * exec resources
+* mount
- * service resources
+* notify
- * package resources
+* package
+* service
- * notify resources
+* user

-For most of these, `mgmt` does not support all available properties and parameters.
+For most of these, mgmt does not support all available properties and parameters.
 Whenever an attribute is ignored because of that, a warning message is printed during translation.
-There might be edge cases were this does not work reliably.
+There might be edge cases where this does not work reliably.

-Resources of unsupported types are rendered into `exec` vertices of the form
+Resources of unsupported types are rendered into pseudo-resources of the special `pippet` type (a portmanteau of "pipe" and "puppet").
+When mgmt processes a graph containing these nodes, it will hand them over to Puppet for synchronizing them.

+When working with older versions of mgmt before 0.0.21, the `--no-pippet` flag can be specified in order to replace this technique with a legacy workaround.
+In this mode, the unsupported resources will be turned into `exec` resources of the following form instead:

 ```yaml
 exec: